Group 1 Automotive Inc. research snapshot

 GPI AI Stock Forecast Scenarios

-The GPI AI stock forecast uses scenario ranges around the $299.88 cutoff price.
+The GPI AI stock forecast uses scenario ranges around the $288.41 August 3, 2026 cutoff price.
 It does not claim AI can predict a specific price.
-The bullish case assumes margin stabilization, disciplined M&A, and multiple expansion.
-The base case assumes continued earnings normalization with the stock range-bound.
-The bearish case assumes recession pressure and further margin compression.
+The bullish case assumes affordability improves, rebranding disruption fades, and the Hennessy acquisition closes accretively.
+The base case assumes continued earnings normalization with the stock range-bound near current levels.
+The bearish case assumes a deeper auto downturn and further margin and earnings compression.

 Bullish case